RainingSea/cese/project/website/TaskManager/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework for the 'Task_Manager' application, which allows for easy routing and handling of HTTP requests.
-For the user interface, we will create HTML templates manually.
-The application will manage user authentication and task management functionalities, storing user data and tasks in local text files.", "UI design":"- The login page will have fields for username and password, along with a 'Login' button and a link to the registration page. \n- The registration page will have fields for username, password, and email, along with a 'Register' button. \n- The home page will display a list of tasks with an 'Add Task' form for entering task description and due date, and a 'Remove Task' button next to each task. \n- A 'Back to Login' button will be available on the home page to navigate back to the login page.", "Data Storage":"Data will be stored in local text files.
-We will have separate files for user data and task data.
-The files will be structured as follows: \n- 'users.txt' for storing user credentials in the format 'username,password,email'. \n- 'tasks_<username>.txt' for storing tasks in the format 'task_description,due_date'.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "users.txt", "tasks_template.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "We will use Flask as the web framework for the Task_Manager application.
+Flask is lightweight and suitable for building web applications quickly.
+The application will handle user authentication, task management, and data storage using local text files.
+The GUI will be created using HTML templates served by Flask.", "UI design":"- The login page will have fields for username and password, and a button to submit.
+It will also have a link to the registration page. \n- The registration page will have fields for username, password, and email, and a button to create an account. \n- The home page will display a list of tasks with an option to add new tasks and remove existing ones.
+Each task will have a description and due date.", "Data Storage":"Data will be stored in local text files.
+User data will be stored in 'users.txt' and tasks will be stored in 'tasks_<username>.txt'.
+Each line in 'users.txt' will contain 'username,password,email', and each line in 'tasks_<username>.txt' will contain 'task_description,due_date'.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "users.txt"], "Data structures and interfaces": " classDiagram
     class TaskManager {